matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 ```

 * Spring Security is a framework that provides authentication, authorization, and protection against common attacks.
-* Spring Security helps developers with easier configurations to secure a web application be using standard username/
+* Spring Security helps developers with easier configurations to secure a web application by using standard username/
 password authentication mechanism.
 * Spring Security provides out of the box features to handle common security attacks like CSRF, CORS.
 It also has good
 integration with security standards like JWT, OAUTH2 etc.